reframejs/reframe/readme.md

 but you can do so
 progressively
 as your prototype grows into a large application.
+Also,
+because Reframe is slim,
+ejecting everything leaves you with only ~500 LOC.
-This makes taking over control a smooth experience.
+Taking over control is a smooth experience.

 **Removable** -
 If you eject all Reframe parts then you effectively get rid of Reframe.